orcalito/DayZ_DB_Access/README.md

 DayZ DB Access
 ==============

 (WIP) Simple tool to show some data from a DayZ database.
+(Windows Only)

  - Supporting classic DayZ databases.
 (Basic access to the Epoch's specific DB)
  - Show on map: